wsbiii/Excel-Securities-Pricing/README.md

-# Financial Engineering and Investment Management with Excel
+# Financial Engineering with Excel
 Microsoft Excel spreadsheets useful for pricing various securities and derivatives and for portfolio optimization.

 ### Calculating Greeks and Pricing Options with BS Model.xlsx